z80-AF2882/otc4opr/README.md

 1. The script is triggered when a user opens a URL starting with `https://army-forge.onepagerules.com/view?listId=`.
 2. The script waits for a set period to allow the page to load completely.
     - The grace period can be adjusted in the script settings by chaning value of constant `OTC4OPR_GRACE_PERIOD` to what ever millisecond value you like.
-    - This is suboptimal way to observe web page state but it works.
+    - This is sub-optimal way to observe web page state, but it works.
 3. Minor style adjustments are applied to web page:
     - Datasheet headers and table headers get custom colors.
     - Borders are added around datacards.
     - These modifications can be disabled in the script settings by changing value of constant `OTC4OPR_UPDATE_CSS` to false.
 4. The script parses unit datacards from web page (see *Data Model* section).
 5. List name, army book name, and army book version is parsed from web page.
-6. A _rename ruleset_ is selected from _rename ruleset repository_ based on the list name and army book name and army book version.
+6. A _ruleset_ is selected from _ruleset repository_ based on the list name and army book name and army book version.
-    - For more details, see *Rename Ruleset Selection*.
+    - For more details, see *Ruleset Selection*.
     - If no ruleset is found, the user is prompted to provide one from a local file.
     - **Warning**: It is a JavaScript file that will be evaluated in your browser.
 Use only what you trust.
-7. The rename ruleset is applied to each datacard, modifying unit names, weapon names, and special ability names accordingly.
+7. The ruleset is applied to each datacard, modifying unit names, weapon names, and special ability names accordingly.

 ## Why This Approach?
 Some companies are highly protective of their intellectual property.
 However:
 - There are no legal issues with maintaining a personal file containing renamed units.
-- As long as users create their own rename rulesets locally, there are no restrictions.
+- As long as users create their own rulesets locally, there are no restrictions.

-## Rename Ruleset Repository, Ruleset, Rule
+## Ruleset Repository, Ruleset, Rule
 - **Ruleset Repository** list of all Rulesets.
     - one ruleset is selected and rule by rule is applied to each datacard weapon and ability from data model extracted from web page
-- **Rename Ruleset** is list of _Rules_ split into three parts:
+- **Ruleset** is list of _Rules_ split into three parts:
     - datacard rules
     - weapon rules
     - special ability rules
-- **Rename Rule** is single `IF condition THEN action` that is applied to parts of data model.
+- **Rule** is single `IF condition THEN action` that is applied to parts of data model.
 - **Datamodel** is list of Datasheets parsed from View web page in OPR Force Builder.
 - **Datasheet** represents single unit with _Stats_, _Weapons_, _Special Abilities_.
 - Detailed attributes / functions are below or ... in user script javadoc

-## Rename Ruleset Selection
+## Ruleset Selection
-- The _rename ruleset repository_ is a list of rename rulesets in user defined order.
+- The _ruleset repository_ is a list of rulesets in user defined order.
 - Each ruleset contains:
     - **Pattern**: Checked against list name and army book name.
 If it matches, the ruleset is selected and selection process stop.
     - **ID**: Unique identifier used if the ruleset is included in others.
-    - **Datasheet Rename Rules**: List of rename rules applied to each datacard.
+    - **Datasheet Rules**: List of rules applied to each datacard.
-    - **Weapon Rename Rules**: List of rename rules applied to each weapon.
+    - **Weapon Rules**: List of rules applied to each weapon.
-    - **Special Rename Rules**: List of rename rules applied to each special ability.
+    - **Special Rules**: List of rules applied to each special ability.
 - Each time a list is viewed in *OPR Force Builder*, the script scans the repository and selects the first ruleset with matching pattern.
 Pattern is matched using in following order:
     - "List name @ Army Book Name With Version"
     - "List name @ Army Book Name"